Chairman, Executive Director, Chief Engineering Lead, Owner of Cockpit XW550

 What I get involved with at TBAG: Nowadays its external facing activities as Group Secretary, TBAG’s letterbox, Events Manager and Buccaneer Buddies I find great satisfaction in raising funds for the group and interacting with all TBAG’s many great supporters, including many of the incredible aircrew that flew and looked after the Buccaneer.

-How I got involved with TBAG: My first ever aircraft related trip was a family day out to Bruntingthorpe on a grim, wet August open day in 2008 which my Dad (Francis) invited us too.
-At just 4 years of age I distinctly remember having a taxi ride on the Comet, watching the Canberra roar down the runway and seeing XX894 having it’s hydraulic systems exercised.
+How I got Involved with TBAG: One of my first ever aircraft-related trips was a family day out to Bruntingthorpe on a grim, wet August open day in 2008 which my Dad (Francis) invited us to.
+At just 4 years of age, I distinctly remember having a taxi ride on the Comet, watching the Canberra roar down the runway, and seeing XX894 having its hydraulic systems exercised.
 From this day on I was hooked on vintage jet aircraft preservation with my first maintenance weekend visit just weeks later, I’ve been a regular member of the team ever since!

 Full Time Job: Freelance consulting engineer, property manager and Mum